-The Trinity is Christianity’s most criticized doctrine, partly because it is so misunderstood by those unaware of its beauty.
-In fact, most of the criticism only parodies it and attacks its distortions.
+The Trinity is one of Christianity’s most criticized doctrine, partly because it’s so misunderstood by those who don’t appreciate its beauty.
+In fact, most of their criticisms attack only parodies of it.
 To understand it truly, we must consider 1) what the doctrine is, 2) what it does, 3) where it came from, and 4) why it matters.

 First, contrary to much criticism, the doctrine of the Trinity is logical.
 It doesn’t say God is simultaneously one God and three gods, or one person and three persons.
 Rather, it says he has always been only one God, with neither rival nor peer.
 But he is three eternal persons—Father, Son and Holy Spirit—in one being.
 The terms Father and Son simply point to the love, intimacy and trust between the persons of the Trinity, analogous to the relationship between a father and son.
 The words emphatically do not mean God had sex with Mary, who remained a virgin in Jesus’ conception.